Japan-Korea Relations - where it all goes wrong

 The Korean Foreign Ministry accused the authors of eight Japanese history textbooks of whitewashing Japan's invasion and subsequent colonization of Asian countries and briefly withdrew their ambassador at the onset of the crisis.
 As a result of the adoption and official acceptance of the textbooks by the Japanese Ministry of Education anti-Japanese sentiment has increased throughout South Korea.
 Tokyo has agreed to make only two amendments to the texts, instead of the 35 changes demanded by Seoul.
 Meanwhile, the books have become bestsellers in Japan.

 In response to the textbook issue, the chairman of South Korea's Joint Chiefs of Staff cancelled a visit to Japan planned for later in July.
-South Korea also refused to allow Japanese naval ships to dock in the port of Incheon in September and threatened to end all future military co-operation with its neighbour.
+South Korea also refused to allow Japanese naval ships to dock in the port of Incheon in September and threatened to end all future military co-operation with its neighbor.

 Seoul also decided to delay the further opening up of Korean markets to Japanese cultural items (which are incredibly popular among most young Koreans and readily available on a thriving black-market), including popular music, TV progammes, computer games such as Nintendo and Play Station, adult movies and animation films, agreed in 1998 when President Kim visited the then Japanese Prime Minister, Keizo Obuchi, and accepted an expression of "remorseful repentance" for Japan's war-time occupation of the Korean peninsula, heralding a major break- through in joint relations.